 Naperville

 Naperville (est. pop.
-150,000 — U.S. Census Bureau, 2023 ACS) is the largest city in DuPage County and the fourth-largest in Illinois.
-It straddles the DuPage-Will county line — addresses in the Will County portion of Naperville fall under Will County court jurisdiction, not DuPage.
-Confirming which side of the county line a Naperville address falls on is essential before choosing which circuit court to search.
-Naperville's corporate headquarters presence — McDonald's global HQ was based here until recently, and numerous Fortune 500 subsidiaries maintain offices — produces a highly mobile professional population with frequent address changes.
+150,000 — U.S. Census Bureau, 2023 ACS) is DuPage County's largest city and Illinois's fourth-largest.
+It straddles the DuPage-Will county line — addresses in the Will County portion fall under Will County circuit court jurisdiction.
+Naperville's corporate headquarters presence produces a highly mobile professional population with frequent address changes even within the city.

 Wheaton

 Wheaton (est. pop.
-54,000 — U.S. Census Bureau, 2023 ACS) is the county seat and home to the DuPage County courthouse complex.
-Wheaton College's presence creates an above-average student population for a suburban county seat, which means address histories in Wheaton ZIP codes often include transient student-era addresses that persist in databases long after graduation.
+54,000 — U.S. Census Bureau, 2023 ACS) is the county seat and home to the 18th Judicial Circuit courthouse.
+Wheaton College creates an above-average student population that adds address turnover in university-adjacent ZIP codes.
+Address histories in Wheaton tend to be more stable than Naperville or Downers Grove for non-student residents.

 Downers Grove